Repairs if you rent from the council or housing association

 You're usually responsible if you want to make improvements to your home, such as painting and decorating.

-There’s a difference between repair and improvements.
+There’s a difference between repairs and improvements.
 If your home does not have a shower but you want one, it's an improvement.
-If your home came with a shower that has broken, it's a repair.
+If your home came with a shower but it has broken, it's a repair.

 You usually need permission to make larger improvements, such as replacing kitchen units.

-The rules are different when you need home adaptations.
+The rules are different if you need home adaptations.

 Gardening